 The final two components of negligence are linked.
 They are causation and damage.
 It must be proven that the breach of duty was the cause of damage.
 This means establishing what the injury was and proving that the breach of duty was the direct cause of it.
 It is always possible that the injury would have happened regardless of whether the duty was breached or not.
 If this is the case, then the defendant was not negligent despite failing to meet his or her duty.

 Any personal injury attorney will be familiar with proving these aspects of negligence.
 For the average person, however, proving negligence can be an incredible challenge.
-This is why you should hire an attorney, like a personal injury lawyer in Tucson, AZ, to represent you.
+This is why you should hire an attorney to represent you.